labordynamicsinstitute/ldilab-manual/33-openicpsr-preparing.md

 ```
 Revisions requested.
 Details in the full report, which you will receive via ScholarOne shortly.

-> [NOTE] Starting July 1, 2021, we will start to publish replication packages as soon as all requested changes to the deposit have been made.
+> [NOTE] Replication packages may be published as soon as all requested changes to the deposit have been made.
 Please process any requested changes as soon as possible.
 ```

 4. Back in the Jira issue, transition the issue to `Done`.